ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 #### Add a VPN IPSec policy

-`ibmcloud pi vpn-ipsec-policy-add IPSEC_POLICY_NAME --authentication AUTHENTICATION --encryption ENCRYPTION --dhgroup DH_GROUP --pfs [--json]`
+`ibmcloud pi vpn-ipsec-policy-add IPSEC_POLICY_NAME --authentication AUTHENTICATION --encryption ENCRYPTION --dh-group DH_GROUP --key-lifetime SECONDS [--pfs] [--json]`

-- `IPSEC_POLICY_NAME`: The name of the VPN IPSEC policy
+- `IPSEC_POLICY_NAME`: The name of the VPN IPSEC policy.
+The maximum name length is 47 characters

 **Options**

 - `--authentication value`: Authentication encryption type of the IPSec Policy.
-Valid values are hmac-md5-96, hmac-sha-256-128, hmac-sha1-96
+Valid values are none, hmac-md5-96, hmac-sha-256-128, hmac-sha1-96
 - `--encryption value`: Connection encryption policy of the IPSec Policy.
-Valid values are 3des-cbc, aes-128-cbc, aes-128-gcm, aes-192-cbc, aes-192-gcm, aes-256-cbc, aes-256-gcm, des-cbc
+Valid values are 3des-cbc, aes-128-cbc, aes-128-gcm, aes-192-cbc, aes-192-gcm, aes-256-cbc, aes-256-gcm, des-cbc.
+When using aes-128-gcm, aes-192-gcm or aes-256-gcm authentication should be set to 'none'
 - `--dhgroup value`: DH group number of the IPSec Policy.
 Valid values are 1, 2, 5, 14, 19, 20, 24
 - `--pfs`: Enable perfect forward secrecy
+- `--key-lifetime value`: Key lifetime of the IKE policy in seconds.
+Valid range is 180 to 86400 seconds.
 - `--json`: Format output in JSON

 ---